kona-13/JP-Vocab-GUI/README.md

 Feel free to do whatever you want with this.
 The .csv format is: Kanji, Kana, Meaning, Type (i.e. Noun), JLPT Level*.
 Laying out another dataset like this and naming it vocab.csv will work fine.

-*This dataset uses the old JLPT levels - so it predates the N5 - N1, instead using JLPT4 - JLPT1, with an additional set of words under JLPT0 - to read more about it see: https://en.wikipedia.org/wiki/Japanese-Language_Proficiency_Test#Older_edition
+*This dataset uses the old JLPT levels - so it predates the N5 - N1, instead using JLPT4 - JLPT1, with an additional set of words under JLPT0 - see: https://en.wikipedia.org/wiki/Japanese-Language_Proficiency_Test#Older_edition

 I used this font - so you will probably need it: https://fonts.google.com/noto/specimen/Noto+Sans+JP